world-federation-of-advertisers/cross-media-measurement/src/main/kotlin/org/wfanet/measurement/reporting/service/api/v2alpha/tools/README.md

 protobuf message in text format.
 You can use shell quoting for a multiline string, or use command substitution to read the message from a file e.g. `--metric-spec=$(cat metric_spec.textproto)`.

+MetricFrequencySpec expects `--daily`, `--day-of-the-week`, or `--day-of-the-month`. `--daily` is a boolean and `--day-of-the-week` is represented by 1-7, with 1 being Monday.

+TrailingWindow expects `--day-window-count`, `--week-window-count`, or `--month-window-count`.

 #### list